21Nimisha/21Nimisha/README.md

 ### Hi there, I'm Nimisha 👋

 ##### About Myself :blush::-
-"I am a finance professional turned data scientist with a passion for statistics and data insights.
+"I am a finance professional turned data analyst with a passion for statistics and data insights.
-As a data scientist, I have experience using machine learning algorithms with Python and other tools to gain insights from data and understand the environment.
+As a data person, I have experience using machine learning algorithms with Python and other tools to gain insights from data and understand the environment.
 With more than 7k followers on LinkedIn, I am passionate about constantly learning and growing and consider my journey in the field to be ongoing.
 On my GitHub profile, you can find a range of projects showcasing my skills and experience, from data analysis and visualization to machine learning models and data pipelines.
 I strive to make my code clear, well-documented, and accessible to others in the field."

 ### My Github Stats-